Yes-and/optimization-algorithms-semestral-work/README.md

 # Implementation of a genetic algorithm in python

+> This code was used for optimization class

 This repository employes a Genetic Algorithm (GA) to solve Travelling Salesperson problem (TSP).

 Different types of selection, mutation and crossover can be imported from the _operators_ folder.